 In Section~\ref{section:vol}, we will introduce the volume of a holed cone structure.
 This is defined as the sum of the volume of a holed cone metric and the volume enclosed by the holes.
 After all, this volume is equal to the volume of the holonomy representation by Theorem~\ref{thm:vol}.

 In Section~\ref{section:ex}, we will give an explicit example of holed cone structures.
-This is consistent with the construction of cone structures by the author~\cite{yoshida2019degeneration}.
-Holed cone structures enable us to avoid degeneration with meeting cone loci.
+This is an extension of the construction of cone structures by the author~\cite{Yoshida22}.
+This example illustrates how holed cone structures enable us to avoid degeneration with meeting cone loci.

 Euclidean and spherical holed cone structures can be defined in the same manner.
 To show the corresponding results, it is necessary to take care of the topologies of quotients of representation spaces.